-Apple's most recent iPhones start at $749 for the iPhone XR, with prices spiking upward for the iPhone XS ($999) and iPhone XS Max ($1,099).
+Apple's most recent iPhones now start at $699 for the iPhone 11, with prices spiking upward for the iPhone 11 Pro ($999) and iPhone 11 Pro Max ($1,099).
 Those base prices get you a phone with 64GB of storage.
-If you want more capacity, be prepared to for that price tag to go up.
-A 256GB iPhone XS will cost you $1,149, for example, while the 512GB model brings the price to $1,349.
+If you want more capacity, be prepared for that price tag to go up.
+A 256GB iPhone 11 Pro will cost you $1,149, for example, while the 512GB model brings the price to $1,349.

 When Apple releases new iPhones, it cuts the price on the models it keeps around.
-The iPhone 8 and 8 Plus cost $150 and $50 less than the iPhone XR, while the iPhone 7 and 7 Plus are even cheaper.
+The iPhone XR now costs less than $600 and the iPhone 8 and 8 Plus are even cheaper.

 With iPhone sales slowing down, Apple is looking for ways to get you to upgrade your phone.
 Not only can you opt for monthly payments when you buy a phone through Apple, the company also now offers a trade-in program to lower the cost of your iPhone purchase.

 Currently, you can get an iPhone 11 for $399, or $16.62 a month, when you trade in an eligible iPhone.
 Trade-ins reduce the cost of the iPhone 11 Pro to $599, or $24.99 a month.
 You'll need a very recent iPhone to get that kind of a price cut — an iPhone XS or XS Max — but older models will also reduce the cost of your new iPhone purchase, though not as dramatically.